Disc Injury In Gilbert

 All of the above issues tend to result in considerable back pain, numbness and limitation of range of motion due to the irritation of the nerve roots at the point where the injury occurs and the impact this has on the surrounding tissues.
 A number of distressing symptoms can arise from this nerve irritation and damage, including but not limited to:

 - Weak legs or feet

 - Leg and foot pain, numbness and tingling (also known as sciatica)

 - Loss of bladder or bowel control

 Chiropractic Care for Disc Injury

-Chiropractic care in Mesa for disc injuries has a proven track record of providing both short-term pain relief and long term recovery.
+Chiropractic care in Gilbert for disc injuries has a proven track record of providing both short-term pain relief and long term recovery.
 A chiropractic treatment involves a thorough assessment of your medical history and x-rays, as well as a physical examination, in order to determine the extent of the disc injury and the appropriate treatment.

 The approach that is taken will be individually tailored to your specific issue but will always include gentle adjustments to the spine to relieve pressure on the nerves and deal with the pain and discomfort.
 If you have a disc injury, call our team at A Plus Chiropractic Care today to receive a consultation and start on the path to recovery.

 |Thursday||8:30am - 6:00pm|